-1 Resolved, That the Senate-

-- (1) commends the work of GAVI and its partners for their efforts to expand access vaccines and immunizations for the most vulnerable men, women, and children in developing countries; - (2) affirms the continued support of the United States Government for GAVI as an efficient and effective mechanism to advance global health security and save lives by- - 10 (A) reducing the incidence of deadly and 11 debilitating diseases; - 12 (B) leveraging donor, partner country, and 13 private sector investments in health systems ca-14 pable of sustainably delivering vaccines and im-
+1 (6) encourages the United States Agency for 2 International Development (USAID) and the Cen- 3 ters for Disease Control and Prevention, in coopera 4 tion with GAVI, to continue their work to strengther 5 public health capacity to introduce and sustain the 6 use of new and underused vaccines in routine immu 7 nization programs.
+8 That the Senate- 9 9 (1) commends the work of GAVI and its partn 10 for their efforts to expand access to vaccines and in 11 munizations for the most vulnerable men, women, and 12 children in developing countries; 13 (2) affirms the continued support of the United 14 4 States Government for GAVI as an efficient and effe 15 tive mechanism to advance global health security and 16 save lives by- 17 (A) reducing the incidence of deadly an 18 $debilitating\ diseases;$ 19 (B) leveraging donor, partner country, ar 20 private sector investments in health systems co 21 pable of sustainably delivering vaccines and im 22 munizations; and 23 (C) reducing the cost of vaccines while pro 24 moting supply chain security and sustainability;

-- 1 (C) reducing the cost of vaccines while pro-2 moting supply chain security and sustainability; - (3) affirms the support of the United States Government for the goal of securing a minimum of \$7,400,000,000 in donor commitments for GAVI's third replenishment, to be held in June 2020 in the United Kingdom; - (4) urges donor countries and private sector partners to step up the fight and increase their pledges for the third replenishment; - (5) urges GAVI partner countries to continue to make and meet ambitious co-financing commitments to sustain progress in ending vaccine-preventable deaths; and - (6) encourages the United States Agency for International Development (USAID) and the Centers for Disease Control and Prevention, in cooperation with GAVI, to continue their work to strengthen public health capacity to introduce and sustain the use of new and underused vaccines in routine immunization programs.
+- 1 (3) affirms the support of the United States Gov2 ernment for the goal of securing at least 3 \$7,400,000,000 in donor commitments for GAVI's 4 third replenishment conference, to be held on June 4, 5 2020, hosted by the United Kingdom; - (4) urges donor countries and private sector partners to step up the fight against vaccine-preventable deaths and increase their pledges for the third replenishment conference; - (5) urges GAVI partner countries to continue to make and meet ambitious co-financing commitments to sustain progress in ending vaccine-preventable deaths; and - (6) encourages the United States Agency for International Development (USAID) and the Centers for Disease Control and Prevention, in cooperation with GAVI, to continue their work to strengthen public health capacity to introduce and sustain the use of new and underused vaccines in routine immunization programs.